-Even when you've prepared perfectly, technology sometimes messes up, so this guide also offers general troubleshooting advice, including specific steps for Video Rooms.
+Even when you've prepared perfectly, technology sometimes falls over, so this guide also offers general troubleshooting advice, including specific steps for Video Rooms.

 ⚠️ Caution!
-We wrote this article for event organizers — that means you!
+We wrote this article for event organizers.
 Don't share the link to this article with attendees.
 Instead, copy any information you need and use it for your own help content or emails to attendees.
-If you copy content, you may need to edit some text to remove references or certain words that don't apply to attendees.
+If you copy content, you may need to edit or remove references or certain words that aren't relevant.

 General best practices